OXID-eSales/oxideshop-user-documentation/installation/new-installation/new-installation.rst

 ﻿New installation
 ================

-Learn how to install OXID eShop 7.0.
+Learn how to install OXID eShop.

 To get the files required for the shop, use Composer, a dependency manager for PHP.